 Noise Reduction Test

-For the noise reduction I shot three stops underexposed at ISO 3200, then push the exposure to correct.
+I shot three stops underexposed at ISO 3200 for noise reduction, then pushed the exposure to correct.

 Noise Reduction Test Chart